 You might be surprised to know that an average American relocates four times during his or her career.
 More surprising is the fact that Employee Relations Council ranks ‘moving’ as a third most stressful event in life behind death and divorce.

 According to Holmes and Rahe stress scale, moving is one of the 43 stressful events that is associated with long term mental problems and distress.
 This scale assigns 25 points to ‘change in living condition, 20 points each to ‘change in residence’ and ‘change in school’ and 18 points to ‘change in social habits’ that occurs due to relocation.

 Know exactly what you need and what you don’t need.
-Do not pack stuffs which you do not need.
-If you can adjust you stuffs in your car or if you have a truck, it’s good and fine.
+Do not pack stuff which you do not need.
+If you can adjust your stuff in your car or if you have a truck, it’s good and fine.
 But, if you don’t, immediately call a mover.